aurlaw/freelance-quote-generator/README.md

 A full-stack app for estimating freelance project costs and times.
 Uses a .NET 9 Minimal API backend (SQLite) and a Next.js frontend, orchestrated with .NET Aspire.

 ## Overview

-This project showcases a modern full-stack setup:
+This project showcases a versatile full-stack setup:

-- **Backend:** .NET 9 Minimal API calculates estimates, storing results in SQLite.
+- Backend: .NET 9 Minimal API calculates estimates and stores them in SQLite.
-- **Frontend:** Next.js (TypeScript, Tailwind CSS).
+- Frontends:
+    - Next.js: Server-side rendered app with TypeScript and Tailwind CSS.

+    - Vue 3: Client-side app with TypeScript, Vue Router, and Tailwind CSS.

-- **Orchestration:** .NET Aspire manages the monorepo and service discovery.
+- Orchestration: .NET Aspire manages services and dynamic API proxying.

 ## Features